Canon of Sherlock Holmes: Extracanonical works

 Since the author's death, professional and amateur Holmesians have discussed endlessly the expansion of this canon, to include other works by Doyle, including works in other media, into the current complete adventures.
 Rumours have always surrounded lost works, and in recent years further investigations have revealed more to the traditionally collected canon.
-As there exists no definitive body to argue what is, and what is not canon beyond the already established novels and stories, it is unlikely that any piece, no matter how good its claim to be "canonical" will ever be popularly received into published versions of the Complete Sherlock Holmes.
+As there exists no definitive body to argue what is, and what is not canonical beyond the already established novels and stories, it is unlikely that any piece, no matter how good its claim to be "canonical" will ever be popularly received into published versions of the Complete Sherlock Holmes.
 However, as many as eighteen works have been cited as possible entrants.
 These works include plays, poems, essays on the character, and even short stories.

 Published collections of extracanonical works include: Sherlock Holmes: The Published Apocrypha, edited by Jack Tracy; The Final Adventures of Sherlock Holmes, edited by Peter Haining; The Uncollected Sherlock Holmes, edited by Richard Lancelyn Green; and the final volume of Leslie S. Klinger's Sherlock Holmes Reference Library titled The Apocrypha of Sherlock Holmes.
 These works, each with slightly different contents, discussed several titles and their place in the canon.